matthewrshane/test-review/README.md

-<h1>LaTeX Template for Homework</h1>
+<h1>LaTeX Template for Test Review Sheets</h1>
-This repository serves as a simple starting point for using LaTeX in homeworks.
+This repository serves as a simple starting point for using LaTeX to create test review sheets.